Camp And Activity Highlights

 - Recommended stay; 1 night

-Star camp is a slow 30-minute drive away past petrified desert and desert wildlife along a sandy track.
+Namib Dune Star Camp is a slow 30-minute drive away past petrified desert and desert wildlife along a sandy track.

 Nine wooden cabins all offer spectacular views, wooden sleeping decks and en-suite bathroom facilities.
 Cabins are within an easy walk from the central guest area and are spaced far enough apart to ensure a reasonable amount of privacy (although one can see your neighbours).

-All double beds are fitted with wheels and in the evening under the Namib stars, your bed can be wheeled out onto the wooden deck.
-Bedding is suitable for all seasons, summer the bedding is light and in winter the bedding is heavy to keep you warm and toasty.
+All double beds are fitted with wheels, and in the evening, under the Namib stars, your bed can be wheeled out onto the wooden deck.
+Bedding is suitable for all seasons; for those summer nights, the bedding is light, and for those winter nights, the bedding is heavy to keep you warm and toasty.

-The central guest area is small and compact with a large wooden deck and an indoor dining area.
-The views from here are nothing sort of spectacular with a 180+ degree panorama unlike any lodge in the area has to offer.
+The central guest area at Namib Dune Star Camp is small and compact, with a large wooden deck and an indoor dining area.
+The views from here are nothing sort of spectacular, with a 180+ degree panorama unlike any lodge in the area has to offer.

 The toilets around the corner from the central guest area offer probably the best views of any toilets the team at Uyaphi.com has ever seen.
 A loo with a view is an understatement.

 Activities are based around short morning and afternoon nature walks in and around the surrounding dunes.
-The camp is more about sleeping under the stars and the amazing desert scenery than and activities base itinerary.
+The camp is more about sleeping under the stars and the amazing desert scenery than an activity base; put another way, an evening here is an activity.

-Families with children older than 12 years of age are most welcome, unfortunately, under 12 years of age are not accommodated for.
+Families with children older than 12 years of age are most welcome; unfortunately, under 12 years of age are not accommodated.

 Per person per night sharing